By Andy Yemma, Taking the Kids editor

 There is a better way to go skiing — every Friday and Saturday, January-March, Amtrak offers the “Winter Park Express” from Denver’s Union Station to a platform just a short hike from Winter Park’s ski lifts.

 The double-decker train can haul more than 500 skiers and snowboarders plus their equipment.
-We parked at the Hotel Born adjacent to the tracks at Union Station.
-The hotel offers a Born to Ski package for travelers who want to be close to the train while also in the heart of Downtown Denver.
+We parked at the Limelight Hotel (formerly Hotel Born) adjacent to the tracks at Union Station.
+The hotel offered a Born to Ski package for travelers who want to be close to the train while also in the heart of Downtown Denver.
 This option is perfect for families, groups or individuals who want to make the most of their trip.
-The Citizen Restaurant and Bar at Hotel Born are also good picks for more Apres-Ski Train, if you know what I mean.
+The hotel’s bar and restaurant are also good picks for more Apres-Ski Train, if you know what I mean.

 Train fares start at $29 each way and tickets are on sale at Amtrak.com/WinterParkExpress.